opensanca/socialbot/README.md

 `python run.py`

 # Share links from Slack
 Type the configured key trigger.
-Default is `@share`
+Default is `@share`.
 <br>
-When you type `@share Some text: somelink.com` the bot will share your message on Facebook and Twitter
+When you type `@share Some text: somelink.com` the bot will share your message on Facebook and Twitter.

 # Easter Egg
 When you mention bot in a public channel it'll answer you.